Register your company in Hong Kong with our Special Anniversary discount!

 3. A list of members eligible to attend and vote at general meetings must be available for inspection by shareholders during an AGM.

-4. A report on the company’s affairs must be presented to shareholders at every AGM.
+4. An annual report on the company's affairs, including the annual financial statements, must be presented to shareholders at every AGM.

 5. The directors of a private limited company are not required to appoint an auditor or prepare financial statements for annual general meetings, but they should keep proper accounts and records of the business in Hong Kong.